hothman/PhindAccessHackathon2020/gitTutorial/README.md

 ## Tracking files by git

 Now that you have a git repository, you may start to modify its content while keep tracking the modifications that you have made.
-The upmost directory of the repository hierarchy , i.e. `PhindAccessHackathon2020` is called the ***Master*** under which there is
+The upmost directory of the repository hierarchy , i.e. `PhindAccessHackathon2020`.

 1. go to the `gitTutorial` directory